xushengzhang2025sep1/MpneumoniaeTransmissionDNK/README.md

 # MpneumoniaeTransmissionDNK
 Data and Code for Improving prediction of future Mycoplasma pneumoniae epidemics using transmission-based models

-This readme file provides data, model information and code used for the Letter
+This readme file provides an explanation for data, model information and code used in the Letter

 Improving prediction of future Mycoplasma pneumoniae epidemics using transmission-based models